 One of the most popular features of the IKEA augmented reality app is the option to capture an image of a room with virtual furniture in it and share it with friends.
 Whether users share via email, Facebook, or Twitter or merely save a screenshot to check it out later, the option to keep an image is appreciated.
 For starters, it helps customers compare different items.
 And it’s just cool.

-The trust people place in reviews is staggering: up to 90% of customers check out reviews online before making a purchase.
+The trust people place in reviews is staggering: up to 95% of customers check out reviews online before making a purchase.
 By allowing customers to leave reviews within your app, you make it easier for them.
 When buyers can leave a review in-app right away instead of going to your website, they’ll leave reviews gladly.
-You can also implement instant duplicating of reviews from the app to your website.
+You can also implement instant duplicating of reviews from the app to your website and vice versa.
 This can boost the popularity of your app.

 Support for multiple languages